QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

     <b>Attention : </b> Any data on the target storage device will eventually be deleted during the installation process, so make your selection carefully (a separate confirmation dialog will appear if there are available partitions on the disk).
 </div>

-As soon as you leave the current window by pressing "Done", Qubes OS will ask you to pick a passphrase to unlock encrypted partition.
+As soon as you leave the current window by pressing "Done", PedOS will ask you to pick a passphrase to unlock encrypted partition.
 The passphrase should be complex.
 Keep it in a safe place.
 Make sure that your keyboard layout reflects what keyboard you are actually using and click on "Done" to start the installation process!

 ![Select storage passhprase](/attachment/wiki/InstallationGuide/select-storage-passphrase.png)

 Installing an operating system onto a USB drive can be a convenient and secure method of ensuring that your data is protected and remains portable.
-If you want to install Qubes OS onto a USB drive, just select the USB device as the storage location for the OS.
+If you want to install PedOS onto a USB drive, just select the USB device as the storage location for the OS.
 Be advised that a minimum storage of 32 GB is required and that a *fast* USB 3.0 compatible drive is mandatory to achieve decent performance.
 Also, bear in mind that the installation process is likely to take longer than an installation on a internal storage disk.